jshint/jshint.github.io/pages/docs.md

 A directive for telling JSHint about global variables that are defined elsewhere.
 If value is `false` (default), JSHint will consider that variable as read-only.
-Use it together with the `undef` option.
+Affects the `undef` option.

     /* globals MY_LIB: false */